Rib Pain During Pregnancy – Causes, Remedies & Prevention

 8. Gallstones

 Your doctor will conduct a physical examination and ask questions about your symptoms, due date, etc. She’ll also check your blood pressure.
 Depending on the stage you’re in, a foetal check-up may be recommended.
 This can help diagnose the cause of rib pain during pregnancy.
 If you experience pain in the upper right side of your rib by your liver, it could be a sign of gallstones, kidney infection, preeclampsia, or pancreatitis.
-Remember to talk about the area od the rib pain you are experiencing with your doctor.
+Remember to talk about the area of the extreme rib pain you are experiencing with your doctor.

-What Can Exacerbate the Pain?
+What Can Exacerbate Pregnancy Rib Pain?

 Sitting at a desk or car for a long time can put a strain on your rib cage.
 Doctors recommend moving and stretching every 45 minutes and using an exercise ball at work.